Goran Bregović: Marriage, relationships, and children

 During the early 1970s, from a brief relationship with a Sarajevo-based dancer named Jasenka, Bregović's first child, daughter Željka, was born out of wedlock. Željka lives in Austria, where she gave birth to Goran's granddaughter, Bianca.

 With Bijelo Dugme's mid-1970s breakout commercial success and Bregović's increased public profile in Yugoslavia, details of his lifestyle and romantic relationships also became fodder for the country's press.
-Throughout the late 1970s and early 1980s, various Yugoslav print media outlets documented his high-profile relationship with Serbian model Ljiljana Tica, who reportedly inspired his song "Bitanga i princeza" off Bijelo Dugme's eponymous 1979 album.

-In parallel to his relationship with Tica, Bregović maintained a relationship with Dženana Sudžuka, a Bosnian Muslim model 11 years his junior, having reportedly first met her in 1977 when she was sixteen.
+Throughout the late 1970s and early 1980s, various Yugoslav print media outlets documented his on-and-off relationship with Dženana Sudžuka, a Bosnian Muslim model 11 years his junior, whom he had reportedly first met in 1977 when she was sixteen, and a relationship with upstart Serbian actress Maja Sabljić, ten years his junior, whom he began dating in 1979 during the production of the docudrama Lične stvari that they were both involved with.

+In 1981, Bregović started a high-profile relationship with Serbian model Ljiljana Tica, eight years his junior.
+Having met at an airport, the couple's long-distance relationship—Bregović lived in Sarajevo, Tica in Belgrade—was further complicated by the constant travelling as part of their respective occupations.
+They broke up in 1983.
+In later interviews, Tica revealed that she ended the relationship due to Bregović's infidelity, discovering it while calling his home phone in Sarajevo only to have Sudžuka answer it.

 Eventually, in 1993, Bregović married his long-time girlfriend Sudžuka in a civic wedding ceremony held in Paris with film director Emir Kusturica as the groom's best man and longtime Bijelo Dugme backing vocalist Amila Sulejmanović as the bride's maid of honour.

 The couple has three daughters: Ema (born in March 1995), Una (February 2002), and Lulu (May 2004).
 Since the early 1990s, when not touring, Bregović's primary residence has been in Paris, a city where he got married and his three daughters were born and raised.
 Additionally, he spends a lot of time in Belgrade, where he does most of his musical work.
-In a late-2000s interview, answering a question about where his home is, Bregović said: "If you define 'home' as the place where you keep your winter coat during summer and your swimming trunks during winter, then my home is my Paris apartment".
+In a late-2000s interview, answering a question about where his home is, Bregović stated: "If you define 'home' as the place where you keep your winter coat during summer and your swimming trunks during winter, then my home is my Paris apartment".
 His daughter Ema graduated from the Saint-Nazaire Fine Arts School in Nantes and became a conceptual artist.